7178301/Eagle/README.md

 # Sparrow
 INSERT ABOUT PROJECT HERE

-##Eagle (Drone API)
+##Eagle (Java API)
-### IDE Recomendation
-	- Prefered IDE: IntelliJ
-	- Alternative: Android Studio or any gradle compatable IDE
-###IntelliJ Configuration
-	- Download the repository from https://github.com/7178301/Eagle.git
-	- Change to the development branch
-	- Use IntelliJ to open the eagle project in the root of the repository
-	- Click Run -> Edit Configurations
-	- Add a new Gradle configuration
-	- Add the following configurations
-	     Gradle Project: eagle
-	     Tasks: clean test assemble javadoc eagleClean jarMake jarCopy
-	- Click Run -> Run to run the gradle configuration.
+**Description Here**

-##Sparrow (Android Cleaning Application)
+##Sparrow (Android Application)
-###IDE Recomendation
-	- Prefered IDE: Android Studio
-###Android Studio Configeration

-	- Download the repository from https://github.com/7178301/Eagle.git
-	- Change to the development branch
-	- Use Android Studio to open the eagle project in the root of the repository
-	- Ensure yo dollow all prompts to download appropriate SDK's, build-tools, platform-tools etc...
-	- Click Run -> Edit Configurations
-	- Add a new Gradle configuration
-	- Add the following configurations
-	     Gradle Project: sparrow
-	     Tasks: clean check assemble
-	- Click Run -> Run to run the gradle configuration.
+**Description Here**

 ##Documentation
-All relevant project documentation will be found in the documentation folder.
+All relevant project documentation will be found in the documentation folder or in the Github Wiki.
-If you have any further questions, please contact a member form the development team.
+If you have any further questions, please contact a development team member.

 ##Bugs
 Please submit a Github issue regarding and bugs you might find.